DriveWorks: Company growth and acquisition

 In 2019, DriveWorks was awarded the Queen's Awards for Enterprise in two categories: Innovation for its design automation technology, and International Trade for its global market expansion.
 The company was one of six businesses that year to win awards in both categories.

 In 2021, DriveWorks received a £4 million investment from British Growth Fund (BGF).

 In October 2024, DriveWorks Ltd. was acquired by Bechtle AG, a German IT-services company headquartered in Neckarsulm.
 The acquisition followed the earlier £4 million investment by British Growth Fund (BGF) in 2021, which achieved a 2.7× return on investment.
 At the time of acquisition, DriveWorks had approximately 59 employees and generated €6.5 million in revenue during the 2023/24 fiscal year.
 The company continues to operate as an independent entity under Bechtle ownership as part of Bechtle's UK expansion strategy.

-Products

-DriveWorks offers three main product tiers:

-DriveWorksXpress

-DriveWorksXpress is an entry-level design automation tool included free with every SOLIDWORKS license.
-It automates the creation of SOLIDWORKS parts, assemblies, and drawings based on predefined rules and captured design parameters.
-Features include: